heapwolf/levelui/README.md

 ![screenshot](/screenshots/screenshot0.png)

 ## Send data to the server
-Level web accepts new line delimited writes over tls.
-Each line should be an object that contains a key and value, like so `{ key: 'foo', value: 'bar' }`.
+Level web accepts new-line-delimited data via tls.
+Each line should be an object that contains a key and value, like `{ key: 'foo', value: 'bar' }`.
 ```js
 var tls = require('tls');
 var path = require('path');